How to Make an Appointment

 - A referral to a therapist in the community, for either longer-term and/or more specialized care.

-Our recommendation will be based on such factors as scheduling, staff availability, constraints of the academic calendar, University resources, and your insurance.
+- Our recommendation will be based on such factors as scheduling, staff availability, constraints of the academic calendar, University resources, and your financial and insurance resources.

 The Counseling Process